logisim-evolution/logisim-evolution/README.md

 * Make sure that there are no conflicts reported.

 ## Code style
 All logisim java files have been converted using google-java-format.
-If you are using eclipse there is a plugin available to adhere to this standard.
+If you are using eclipse there is a plugin available to enforce this standard.
 More information on the google java format can be found [here](https://github.com/google/google-java-format).
 At the moment version 1.6 is used.

 ## Documentation